 Are the details of your estate plan taken care of?
-If it has been a while since you last updated your estate plan, now is the time to revisit it and make sure everything is in order for 2023 and beyond.
+If it has been a while since you last updated your estate plan, now is the time to revisit it and make sure everything is in order this year and beyond.

 Having an effective estate plan isn’t just smart financial management; it also helps provide peace of mind knowing that if something happens to you or a loved one, their wishes will be followed accordingly.